CLIMADA-project/climada_python/doc/getting-started/install.rst

       Using a path ``./`` (referring to the path you are currently located at) will instruct ``pip`` to install the local files instead of downloading the module from the internet.
       The ``-e`` (for "editable") option further instructs ``pip`` to link to the source files instead of copying them during installation.
       This means that any changes to the source files will have immediate effects in your environment, and re-installing the module is never required.

+      Further note that this works only for the source files not for the dependencies.
+If you change the latter, you will need to update the environment with step 6. !

 #.
 Verify that everything is installed correctly by executing a single test: